 Crippled services, decades’ worth of lost legal documents, millions of dollars in recovery — that’s the fallout from just one recent high-profile cybersecurity assault: the 2018 ransomware attack on Atlanta.

 It was a wakeup call not just for municipalities, but for anyone with valuable assets and a modem.
 While cyberattacks can cost as little as $30 per month to wage, they cost businesses more than $45 billion in losses last year alone.
-There's a tremendous emotional toll as well.
+There's a tremendous emotional toll to cybersecurity threats as well.

 “We watch the human effects of this,” Kelley Misata, a member of Women in CyberSecurity (WiCyS) and the founder of Sightline Security, told Built In.
 “I think one of the hardest parts of security is people feel the pain of it.
 Victims are left feeling stupid and violated.”